erezmus/erezmus.github.io/src/posts/doing-layouts-with-vue.md

 ## Using the layouts

-Now that we have our basic layouts set up We can create some page components:
+Now that we have our basic layouts set up, we can create some page components:

 *src/components/Home.vue*
 ```markup